-Our vision is of a world where God's love is shown through loving, respectful, and flourishing relationships.
+Our vision is of a world where God's love is shown through loving, respectful,

 - To promote and support married life